ekeuus/steps/README.md

-# rc-steps
+# rc-steps-image

 ---

-React steps component
+React steps component made to work with images instead of text

 ## Development